-The DI is Clinical Service Unit Director (Pathology) and a Consultant Biochemist.
-The LH is the Royal Berkshire NHS Foundation Trust, with the Director of Corporate Affairs acting as the named contact.
-The mortuary has five full time Anatomical Pathology Technicians (APTs), including the Mortuary Manager and two trainee APTs.
+The DI is a Consultant Histopathologist.
+The LH is Guy's and St Thomas' NHS FT, with the Director of Corporate Affairs acting as the named contact.
+The mortuary has five full time Anatomical Pathology Technicians (APTs), including the Chief APT, and a mortuary administration assistant.

 The establishment was first inspected in November 2009.
 There were no conditions imposed on the establishment's licence at that time.
-This inspection was a routine themed inspection, which provided an opportunity for the HTA to review governance arrangements in respect of licensed activities.
-It included a visual inspection of the body store and post mortem room, and formal interviews with the Designated Individual, Head BMS, Mortuary Manager, Pathology Quality Manager, Senior Bereavement Officer and Coroner's Officer (Berkshire).
-A number of traceability checks were conducted.
-The identification tags of three bodies stored in the mortuary were checked and all associated paper and electronic records were reviewed.
+This inspection was a routine inspection, which provided an opportunity for the HTA to review governance arrangements in respect of licensed activities.

+The site visit included a visual inspection of the body store (at both hospital sites), post mortem room and laboratory facilities, and formal interviews with the Desigated Individual, Corporate Licence Holder Contact, Service Manager (Cellular Pathology), Specialist Bereavement Midwife, Senior BMS/Quality Manager, Chief APT/Assistant Service Manager and two APTs.

+A number of traceability checks were conducted at the St. Thomas' site.
+The details on the identification tags of three bodies stored in the mortuary were checked against all associated paper and electronic records.
 An audit trail of three further cases where histology had been taken was conducted.
-Records were reviewed against the consent details for retention, repatriation or disposal of tissue samples, and the number of blocks and slides stored in the histology laboratory were also checked against relevant records.
+All paper and electronic records were reviewed and the number of blocks and slides stored in the Cellular Pathology Laboratory was also checked against the relevant paper and electronic records.
 No anomalies were found.
+A sample audit of three bodies was also undertaken at the Guy's site, including one in long-term storage.
+In two of the three cases, the incorrect location was recorded on the electronic database.

 A document review of the establishment's policies and operational procedures was also undertaken.
-This included review of risk assessments, audit reports for 2011/12, incident reports, meeting minutes and the Pathology Quality Manual.
+This included review of risk assessments, audit reports for 2011/12, incident reports, meeting minutes, maintenance records and the Cellular Pathology Quality Manual.